michaelbarton/auto-qc/auto_qc/MANUAL.md

 ### ANALYSIS FILE

-The analysis file is a YAML dictionary with the keys `metadata` and `data`.
+The data file is a YAML dictionary with the keys `metadata` and `data`.
 Both these `metadata` and `data` fields are freeform dictionaries that can contain any subdictionary with any fields.

 The `metadata` field contains an additional data that is required to be stored about the QC data.
 The one mandatory field is required under `metadata` is